 - Lehigh Google Groups is one of the G Suite applications available to Lehigh.
 Google Groups is highly configurable and easy to manage in that it has a menu-driven interface, and subscribers can manage their membership through a similar easy interface.
 Google Groups is self-managed, that is you don't need to ask LTS to setup or create a group for you.
 In addition to being used for mail, Google groups can also be used for sharing calendars, inviting people to events, and g drive file and folder sharing.

-- Contacts - In Lehigh Gmail a Group can be created in Contacts.
+- Contacts - In Lehigh Gmail, a "Contact Group" can be created in Contacts.
 Once created, the group or list name is used to insert multiple predetermined email recipients into the TO: line.
 For example, a list named "buildingcontacts" could be used to store the email addresses of staff.
 This is a suitable solution when the list does not change very often and when the list is not overly large.
 If you use a contacts group, if you don't want everyone to see who you sent your message to, use the BCC option when composing the message.

 - Mailman lists is a software application that manages group communication.
 To use it, you'll need to request a mailman (listserv) list.
 Lehigh staff manage the software.